danielperezrubio/blog/README.md

 #### Email

-Your email account for the app
+Your email account for the app:

-- `MAIL_USERNAME`: Email username.
+- `MAIL_USERNAME`: Email address.
-- `MAIL_PASSWORD`: Email password.
+- `MAIL_PASSWORD`: Application-specific password generated on the email server.

+The app uses google email configuration by default, but you can change it:

+- `MAIL_PORT`: The port number for the email server (optional, default: 587).
+- `MAIL_SERVER`: The server address for the email (optional, default: smtp.gmail.com).
+- `MAIL_STARTTLS`: Enable or disable STARTTLS encryption (optional, default: True).
+- `MAIL_SSL_TLS`: Enable or disable SSL/TLS encryption (optional, default: False).
+- `USE_CREDENTIALS`: Enable or disable the use of credentials (optional, default: True).

+### Frontend variables

+- `VITE_API_URL`: Backend url
+- `VITE_IMAGES_URL`: Url to load images

 ## Test